MrWrh/ReadingNotes/readme.md

 Thank you for reading this summary.

-I'm Matt Wong, a native Chinese and a ESL learner, one who's gonna be a historian (which I'm not so sure if I want to).
+I'm Matt Wang, a native Chinese and a ESL learner, one who's gonna be a historian (which I'm not so sure if I want to).

 Like most of you guys, I love programming.
 For love, I'm willing to exert myself.

 Hum.. seems there will be a set of reading notes I'm gonna take.

-\_(:з」∠)_
+(๑•̀ㅂ•́)و✧